PinguThePenguin007/terraltair/README.md

 #### Windows

-Run one of the .bat scripts included in the [release].
+Run one of the .bat scripts included in the [release](https://github.com/PinguThePenguin007/terraltair/releases).
 The script names should be self-explanatory 😉

 If you want to "build" the release yourself, you'll need to download [the latest Lua binary](https://luabinaries.sourceforge.net/download.html) and put it in the same directory as the assembler and the scripts.